 Jazz drummer Art Blakey was born in Pittsburgh in 1919 and established himself initially by playing in some popular big bands during the 1940s.

-By the end of the 1940s, Blakey began working with some of the most skilled bebop musicians, such as Thelonius Monk and Charlie Parker.
+By the end of that decade, Blakey began working with some of the most skilled bebop musicians of the time, such as Thelonius Monk and Charlie Parker.

 26. Wes Montgomery

-We Montgomery was an American jazz guitarist born in Indianapolis in 1923.
-He grew up in a large family without a lot of money, and in 1935, his older brother bought him a guitar from a pawn shop.
+Jazz guitarist Wes Montgomery was born in Indianapolis in 1923.
+He grew up in a large family without a lot of money.
+Still, in 1935, his older brother bought him a four-string guitar from a pawn shop, which he spent a lot of time playing on.

-But it wasn’t until many years later that he bought himself a proper guitar and tried to learn the right way.
+It wasn’t until many years later that Montgomery bought himself a proper guitar and tried to learn playing with the six strings.

-By the late 1940s, Montgomery played around Indianapolis and would eventually go on tour with Lionel Hampton.
+By the late 1940s, Montgomery was playing around Indianapolis and would eventually go on tour with Lionel Hampton.
+He became well known for his playing style of plucking the guitar strings using the side of his thumbs.

-However, Montgomery’s more successful albums were more in the pop genre despite his jazz background.
+However, despite his jazz background, Montgomery’s more successful albums were more in the pop genre.

 27. Paul Chambers